andremoreirafocus/ud036_StarterCode/README.md

 # Requirements
 To be able to run the entertainment center you need to install Python at your machine.
-If you need help installing Python , you can get installation instructions at https://docs.python.org/3/using/index.html.
+If you need help installing Python, you can get instructions at https://docs.python.org/3/using/index.html.

 # How to run
 To be able to run the entertainment center you will need to download and install the following files at the same folder: